 You should feed 4 month bearded dragon 3-5 times a day, reduced to 2 times when it is about 12 months old.

-Do not worry bearded dragon will be obese at this age because this is the amount of nutrients needed for the development of a baby.
+Do not worry bearded dragon will be obese at this age because this is the number of nutrients needed for the development of a baby.

 #2 How much does a 4 month bearded dragon eat?

 This is a question that many cannot find the answer.
-If the baby bearded dragon is fed too little, it will not be enough nutrition for the outstanding growth.
+If the baby bearded dragon is fed too little, it will not be enough nutrition for fully growth.
 If it is fed too much, it will affect the ability to digest.

 Let’s take a specific example that a 4 month bearded dragon should eat through two foods: crickets and dubias.